Banzly/banzly.github.io/_tabs/about.md

  |____/   \__,_| |_| |_|     /____|
 ```

 My name is BanZ.
-I am a student who is passionate about technology and loves to explore new things.
-My main activity is playing CTF (Capture the Flag) and programming.
+I am a college student who is passionate about technology and likes to explore new things.
+My main activities are playing Machine and programming.

-In playing CTF, I enjoy taking on various digital security challenges, such as cryptography, reverse engineering, and web security.
-I enjoy the process of problem solving and developing skills in understanding and solving complex challenges.

-Apart from playing CTF, I also have a passion for programming.
-I love developing applications and websites, using various programming languages such as Python, JavaScript, and C++.
-I am always eager to learn about the latest technologies and deepen my knowledge in software development.

-I have a passionate and dedicated personality in my work.
-I like to find creative solutions to complex problems and strive to continuously improve my skills in technology.
-I also enjoy collaborating with others and learning from them.

-In terms of education, I have taken several courses and trainings related to cybersecurity and programming.
-I always try to stay up to date with the latest developments in the technology industry and participate in relevant communities.

-Professionally, I look forward to continuing to develop my skills in cybersecurity and programming.
-I want to contribute to challenging and innovative projects, and continue to pursue new knowledge in the world of technology.

-That's a little description of myself professionally.
-I look forward to continuing to grow and contribute to the industry I love.
+Long story short in 2022 I reflected on myself. how can I protect others, if I can't protect myself.
+That's when I started learning Cyber Security, then I tried to join the community on my campus. honestly, at the time of the competition to enter the community I took 3 days because I didn't have basic coding or anything. and I asked my friends how this concept was done? there was no answer from them, I stopped asking and studied for 7 months.
+At one time I applied for an internship at an instantasi, I wanted to be like them,. in 2023 I was notified by someone to continue the test, at the time of the test I only surrendered to God.
+According to my intention in the learning process.

+God, listen to my prayer.
+The acceptance of myself in an instant is a process where prayer and effort during that time, it is not easy for me to go through this process by myself.
+I want to give my best to someone who has trusted me during my time here, Thank you to Lead, HR and my seniors who have given me a lot of experience.

+One of my promises to God, I want to help people if I can with the knowledge that I understand and can be useful to others.

+🙂🙂🙂
 ```py
 print('About Me')
 ```